SegaSonic the Hedgehog

 Player Character Graphics

 Some sprites of the characters flexing their muscles, which possibly would have been used when continuing the game.
+The code to have these animations display in-game still exists, but doesn't appear to be used anywhere.

 Even the little details were accounted for to complete the Robotnik experience.